Page 18 – Jihad – Holy war – Apostasy

 Critics would like to have you believe, those were peaceful people, walking out of the community, migrated to another country and embracing another religion that should be killed when they came back, it was never a condemnation of people who simply choose to leave Islam peacefully, but as a warning against those who would betray the early weak Muslim community, if they chose to come back and fight and kill Muslims.

 As you have read in Page 15 – “Tolerance, Free Will and Freedom of Religion”, Islam is clear in its teachings as per these verses: “There is no compulsion in religion,” “Had your Lord willed, all people on earth would have believed,” and “Argue with them in the best manner.” : “Indeed, We have guided him to the way, be he grateful or be he ungrateful.”
+That is free will.

-Also what critics of Islam often overlook or prefer that you not know about that hadith, which would be totally controversial to their claims is how Prophet Muhammad (pbuh) showed kindness and compassion toward those who left Islam (the apostates) but later returned to the Muslim community (including many who fought against Muslims).
+Also what critics of Islam often overlook or prefer that you not know about that hadith, which would be totally controversial to their claims is how the Prophet Muhammad (pbuh) showed kindness and compassion toward those who left Islam (the apostates) but later returned to the Muslim community (including many who fought against Muslims).

 The Story of the Apostate Ayyash ibn Abi Rabi’ah